Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Methodology

 \subsection{Feature Design}

 We present three feature extraction procedures for our machine learning models that involve characteristics of the spectral properties and the sparsity patterns of data matrices.
 We develop three different setups called \textit{fully dimension-dependent} (fDD), \textit{semi dimension-dependent} (sDD) and \textit{dimension-independent} (DI).
 The fDD setup involves features which depend on the number of variables $n$ and constraints $m$, hence, it can only be used to predict the favorable relaxation for an instance family it is trained for.
 The sDD setup alleviates the dependence on $n$ via aggregating some features, which makes this setup capable of producing predictions for different $n$ values but with fixed $m$ values.
 Finally, the DI setup removes the dependence on $m$ as well by further aggregations and is able to provide predictions for any QCQP with arbitrary dimensions using a fixed number of features.
+The proposed features are motivated by structural characteristics that are expected to influence the relative strength of LP and SDP relaxations.
+In particular, whether the objective and constraints are convex or concave, and whether the variables are bounded or unbounded, may play an important role in determining the better relaxation.
+Accordingly, our feature design focuses on descriptors that reflect these properties through spectral information, sparsity patterns, and bound information.